tcmmichaelb139/VectorBoids/README.md

 There are a few parameters in my implementation that can be adjusted to change the behavior of the boids and the style of the simulation:

 - **boidCount**: Specifies the total number of boids in the simulation.
+- **numBoidColors**: Determines the number of colors used to draw the boids.
 - **bounds** (width, height, margins, scale): Defines the size of the simulation area and how it is scaled.
 - **ranges** (separation, visible): Determines the distances at which boids maintain separation and can see each other.
-- **factors** (separation, alignment, cohesion, mouse, turn): Controls the relative strength of each steering behavior including separation, alignment, cohesion, motion smoothing, mouse interaction, and turning force.
+- **factors** (separation, alignment, cohesion, drag, mouse, turn): Controls the relative strength of each steering behavior including separation, alignment, cohesion, drag, mouse interaction, and turning force.
 - **caps** (maxSpeed, minSpeed, maxAcceleration, minAcceleration): Sets the upper and lower limits for the boids’ speed and acceleration.
 - **viewAngle**: Determines how wide a boid’s field of vision is measured in degrees.
 - **trailLength**: Specifies how far back each boid’s movement trail extends in # of frames.
 - **mouse**: Indicates how the boids respond to mouse input (e.g., avoid, attract, or none).
+- **followColor**: Determines whether the boids follow their given color and try to stay with those with that color
 - **show** (separationRange, visibleRange): Toggles the display of circles that depict each boid’s personal space and visibility range.
-- **colors** (background, boid, trail, protected, visible): Assigns the colors used for the simulation’s background, the boids, their trails, the protected zone, and visible zone.
+- **colors** (background, boids, protected, visible): Assigns the colors used for the simulation’s background, the boids, the protected zone, and visible zone.

+## Interesting Presets

+There are a few cool configurations already given:

+1. Normal boid behavior
+2. Normal behavior but faster
+3. Like a school of fish.
+Equalibrium is an approximate cycle around the window
+4. Bounds are set to the max of the height and width.
+Creates a spiral
+5. Bounds are set to the min of the height and width: Creates a spiral
+6. Two different colored boids.
+Seperates themselves out to a certain extent.

 # todo